Owens Corning (OC) Dividend Report

 Dividend Overview

-Owens Corning is not a high-yield stock, but it has been a consistent dividend payer.
-The current forward yield of 1.98% is higher than its historical five-year average of 1.41%, which suggests a better entry point for investors looking for a growing income stream.
+Owens Corning is not a high-yield stock, but it has been a consistent dividend payer and has made meaningful progress growing its payout over time.
+The current forward yield of 2.08% sits notably above its five-year historical average of 1.41%, which suggests investors are getting a better entry point from an income perspective relative to the company’s own history.

 Dividend Growth and Safety